Monastic community of Mount Athos

-The monastic community of Mount Athos is an Eastern Orthodox community of monks living on the Mount Athos peninsula in Northern Greece.
+The monastic community living on the Mount Athos peninsula is an Eastern Orthodox community of monks living in Northern Greece.
+The community enjoys autonomous self-government within the borders of the peninsula.

-The monastic community enjoys autonomous self-government within the borders of the Athos peninsula.
 The Greek Ministry of Foreign Affairs manages relations between Athos and the Government of Greece.
 The community includes 20 monasteries and dependent settlements.
-The monasteries house around 2,000 Eastern Orthodox monks from Greece and many other countries, including Eastern Orthodox countries such as Serbia, Romania, Moldova, Georgia, Bulgaria, Montenegro, Ukraine and Russia, who claim to live an ascetic life at Athos, isolated from the rest of the world.
 The Athonite monasteries feature a rich collection of well-preserved artifacts, rare books, ancient documents, and artworks of immense historical value, and Mount Athos has been listed as a World Heritage Site since 1988.

 Women are banned from Mount Athos by religious tradition.